antville/antville/README.md

 ## Status

-Antville’s codebase is of stable quality.
+Antville’s codebase is of stable quality and ready for production deployment.
 It is being used by several thousands of users at [Antville.org](https://antville.org).

-But, there still could be bugs hidden somewhere in this application.

-Antville is ready for production deployment.
-But consider that the creators of Antville do not take any warranty, whichever kind.
-As usual, your mileage my vary.
+There still could be bugs hidden in Antville’s source code.
+If you find one please let us know.
+The creators of Antville do not take any responsibility for what the software might do.

 ## System Requirements